DataSaverCoin/DSC/README.md

 ### DataSaverCoin
 DataSaverCoin is a cutting edge cryptocurrency that will be used on the DataSaver App/Network.
-- CPU/GPU Mineable.
-- Fast block time _60 seconds_.
+- Fast block time _60 seconds.
 - Difficutly is recalculated every 3 blocks.

 More information at [datasaver.org](https://www.datasaver.org/) Visit our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=3698419)